ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 A Device is created with the following attributes:
 Device ID, Device Name, Mac Address, Serial Number, Device Spec ID and Administrative Zone the Device belongs to.
 A Machine can be mapped to the Administrative Zone which is at the any Zonal hierarchy.

 While entering data through UI in multiple languages, the dropdown values and numeric values entered in primary language gets automatically captured in all language.
-But the text fields (e.g., Device Name) needs to be manually input in all the languages..
+But the text fields (e.g., Device Name) needs to be manually input in all the languages.

 #### 5.3.3 Update Device [**[↑]**](#table-of-contents)
 Once a Device is created, an Admin can edit a Device later if required.
 The Update can include adding the details in another required language that were missed during creation of the Device or changing the details of a Device itself.